b3scale/b3scale/README.md

 ## About

-`b3scale` is a load balancer designed to be used instead of scalelite.
-Work was started in 2020 to provide multiple features not possible with Scalite:
+`b3scale` is a load balancer designed to be used in place of scalelite.
+Work was started in 2020 to provide multiple features not possible before:

   * *API driven*: REST API allows integrating b3scale straight to your CRM and/or user portal